 To answer this question accurately for your organization and understand the specific processes and implementations that you need to carry out, you will need to conduct a Data Protection Impact Assessment (DPIA).
 This assessment will let you evaluate areas where your business is at risk of noncompliance, so you can remediate them.
 However, read on an find out about three key topics that apply to all businesses, and can help you grasp the scope of the GDPR:

-- what personal data is
+- What personal data is?

-- how long you can keep personal data
+- How long you can keep personal data?

-- what to do in case of a data breach
+- What to do in case of a data breach?

 What Entails Personal Data Under the GDPR?

 Any information that can on its own be used to identify a living individual is personal data.
-If the information on its own can’t identify the person, but in conjunction with other pieces of information it is able to do so, then it is also considered personal data.
+If the information on its own can’t identify the person, but in conjunction with other pieces of information it can do so, then it is also considered personal data.
 Additionally, if personal data has been processed –for example, encrypted– but this processing is potentially reversible, it still falls within the scope of the GDPR.